-Note: We are hiring in the following locations: Livonia, Mt Morris, York.
-This is a full-time, 11-12-month position.
+Note: We are hiring in the following locations: Livonia, York, and Mt Morris.
+This is a full-time, 11-12-month position The pay range for this position is $18.00- $20.00 per hour.
 Routine work hours overlap to the school day (before and after school).
 Special events or projects may take place during the early evenings and/or on a weekend.
+There is a part- time opportunity available for the Mt.
+Morris location.

 The Social Learning Specialist as part of a support services team, works to create a youth/family/faculty friendly presence within the school that is founded on cooperative relationships and direct communication.
 While SLS are cross-trained and able to provide the full continuum of care, specific areas of focus are prevention education and alternative to suspension services.